Frequently Asked Questions

 - Do you have any online courses?

-- Can I take more classes so that I can finish the program in a shorter amount of time?
+- Can I take more classes so that I can finish the sequence in a shorter amount of time?

 - Does the nursing program at KSU offer any specializations such as forensic nursing?